 The accreditation process has begun, led by board member Damian Kavanagh.
 We will add a grade each school year, graduating our first class in the spring of 2024.
 We expect to have about 100 students by 2027.

 QUESTION 7: "What are the building hours for students before and after school?"

-The building will be open to students from 7:00 a.m. to 5:00 p.m. with the exception of Fifth Day schedules when the building closes at 3:30 p.m.
+The building will be open to students from 7:30 a.m. to 5:00 p.m. with the exception of Fridays when the building closes at 3:30 p.m.
 The Kenton County Public Library and other "Safe Zone" areas are an easy walk from the school to allow many options for parents and guardians with a busy schedule.
-In addition, there is a TANK bus stop at the school's front door.
+In addition, there is a TANK bus stop steps from our front door on Scott Street.
 Parents will also be given support in establishing a carpooling network to make the dropoff and pickup schedule easier.

 QUESTION 8: "Why is the Athenian Owl the logo?"

 The owl is a symbol of wisdom.
 In ancient Greece, the owl was associated with Athena, the goddess of wisdom, and her patron city, Athens.
 The Golden Age of Athens gave us so many great orators, thinkers, historians, playwrights, poets, and philosophers.
 We still study and read Plato, Socrates, Aeschylus, Aristophanes, Herodotus, and Thucydides.
 They still have much to teach us.